Nnaemeka Ali, O.M.I

 The only way to understand why this group behaves this way or this society values one reality or the other is by studying their history.
 When one misses a people’s history, one makes unnecessary mistakes or becomes destructive to one’s mission.

 Brief, take time to listen first, then ask questions before you propose new things.
 Do not presume you know how it works; no group has these three realities in common.
-Whenever a person spends more than a year outside a community, on returning, the individual becomes an outsider.
+Whenever a person spends more than a year outside a community, the individual becomes an outsider on returning.
 So, there’s no excuse to bypass these factors.